 You need to be sure your video matches your intent.
 For example, company culture videos are great—it gives your customers a glimpse into the values your brand represents—but you wouldn't include them in a product launch announcement.
 Here are some video types you might want to try out in your next newsletter.

 Explainer videos are short, animated pieces that explain how your product or service can benefit them.
 Unlike traditional ads, explainers offer a creative way to promote your brand while also giving a valuable solution to your viewers.
-Here's an example of an explainer video my company made for Blume Beverages.
+Here's an example of an explainer video my company, Yum Yum Videos, made for Blume Beverages.

 Product videos are great if you want to announce the launch of a new product or just need a simple and direct piece that lists your service's main benefits.
 And to make it more interesting than a simple product demo, you can also show your product being used in context.
 Here's a recent example for a training mask.